anthro-id/legal/en-US/PRIVACY.md

   - For more information about how we and our vendors collect your payments data, please see **Payment Processing** section below.

 We do not collect anything more than stated above.

+# What Information We May Forward to Third Parties?
+In some cases, we may forward certain data to our third parties when necessary.

+### Anthro.id / Events
+We may share certain data — such from your legal name up to partial of your transaction record — with our verified event organizers to help ensure a smoother and more secure check-in experience.

+### Analytics
+We may share your technical data to [Cloudflare Web Analytics](https://cloudflare.com/) to help us understand and improve our platform in terms of security.

+### Payments
+To protect our platform from automated abuse and ensure secure user interactions, we will forward your certain data from technical to personal information to [Google reCAPTCHA Enterprise](https://cloud.google.com/recaptcha/) and our payments processing gateway.

+For more information about the payments gateway, see **Payment Processing** section down below.

 # Purposes
 We may disclose your personal data in the good faith belief that such action is necessary stated below.